 • All meals (Breakfast, Lunch, Dinner) during trek.

-• One experienced, well trained, fluent English speaking, friendly, government authorized and specialized in Everest region trekking guide and required porters ( One porter for two persons) .
+• One experienced, well-trained, fluent English-speaking, friendly, government-authorized authorized and specialized in Everest region trekking guide

 • Sagarmatha National Park fee and Pashang Lhamu rural municipality Entry fee.